Aston Martin DB7 Vantage V12 For Sale

 (very tight) and minimal bonnet

 structure cutting.
-I used GRP pattern vents from Ebay rather than OEM ABS because
+I used GRP pattern vents rather than OEM ABS because

 they were